apiel/zicBox/NOTE.md

 # Pixel basic working one

-- TODO show when there is multiple page
+- TODO show when there is multiple page on the same button view

+- TODO when clicking several time one Seq. it change the selected items...

 - TODO make another filder that morph between lpf and hpf but only using one filter.
 So we coud put highboot one first page...